About the Skyway

 How do I get an E-ZPass/I-PASS transponder?
 Do I need a separate transponder for each toll road?

 You can get your E-ZPass/I-PASS transponder from any member of the E-ZPass network.
-The E-ZPass members located closest to the Skyway are the Illinois Tollway, the Indiana Toll Road and Skyway.
+The E-ZPass members located closest to the Skyway are the Illinois Tollway and, the Indiana Toll Road.

 What if my E-ZPass/I-PASS isn’t working?
 Can I replace the battery?